Louis Lliboutry

-Louis Lliboutry (1922–2007), born in Spain, was a French glaciologist, geophysicist, university professor and mountaineer.
+Louis Lliboutry (19 February 1922 – 21 October 2007) was a Spanish-born French glaciologist, geophysicist, university professor and mountaineer.
 While in Chile in the early 1950s, he analysed and explained the formation of snow penitents in the Andes, which marked his first contribution to glaciology.
 He founded in Grenoble in 1958 the Laboratoire de glaciologie et géophysique de l'environnement and headed it for 25 years; he also set up at that period a pioneering syllabus in geophysics.
 His contributions to mechanics of viscous media (such as ice and the Earth's mantle) and to geodynamics are internationally acknowledged.

 Biography

 Early years

 Louis Antonin François Lliboutry was born on 19 February 1922 in Madrid, to French parents originating from the Perpignan region.
 Repatriated in 1936 during the Spanish Civil War, he soon revealed his interest for research and exploration, instilled by Jules Verne's novels, while Jean-Henri Fabre's Souvenirs entomologiques led him to observe and collect insects.
 He also remembers his early passion for Meccano, which perhaps explains why he later became a researcher in mechanics.